Skip to main content

 The rules that drive your post-purchase tax increase depend entirely on where your property sits.
 Understanding how your state reassesses after a sale is the first step toward fighting back.

 Michigan: The biggest culprit is tax uncapping under Proposal A. Annual taxable value increases are capped at 5% or inflation while you own the property — but after a sale, that cap resets and the taxable value jumps to the full SEV.
 Properties held for decades can see 200-300% increases.
+Learn more about Michigan property tax appeals.

 Ohio: Properties are reappraised on a six-year cycle with a triennial update in between.
 A sale doesn't automatically trigger reassessment, but your purchase price will influence the next reappraisal.
 New owners should file with the Board of Revision if the assessed value exceeds true market value.